 When an adult or large child sits on the front passenger seat, decreasing the total seated weight on the front passenger seat from the total seated weight of approximately 42 kg (93 lb) required for air bag deployment is dangerous.
 The front passenger seat weight sensors will detect the reduced total seated weight condition and the front passenger front and side air bags and seat belt pretensioner system will not deploy during an accident.
 The front passenger will not have the supplementary protection of the air bag, which could result in serious injury.
-Decreasing the total seated weight on the front passenger seat from the total seated weight of the following conditions, for example:
+Decreasing the total seated weight on the front passenger seat from the total seated weight of approximately 42 kg (93 lb) could result in an air bag not deploying under the following conditions, for example:

-- A rear passenger pushes up on the front passenger seat with the feet. - Luggage or other items placed under the front passenger seat or between the front passenger seat and driver seat that push up the front passenger seat bottom. - The front passenger seat occupant sits in a manner that does not place the entire weight of the occupant on the seat such as by sitting too close to the door, grasping the assist grip or the rim of the moonroof and sitting with the seatback reclined too far. - Any accessories which might decrease the total seated weight on the front passenger seat are attached to the front passenger seat.
+- ➤ A rear passenger pushes up on the front passenger seat with the feet. - Luggage or other items placed under the front passenger seat or between the front passenger seat and driver seat that push up the front passenger seat bottom. - ➤ The front passenger seat occupant sits in a manner that does not place the entire weight of the occupant on the seat such as by sitting too close to the door, grasping the assist grip or the rim of the moonroof and sitting with the seatback reclined too far. - ➤ Any accessories which might decrease the total seated weight on the front passenger seat are attached to the front passenger seat.